ilikeyellowGZ/POE/README.md

 im starting with responsiveness so if anything breaks revert to this point

 completed the media queries and different  viewports now im just going to check the rubric and adjust accordingly

+Refactor project structure: update stylesheet links, enhance header and footer responsiveness, and add detailed content sections for various pages;  moved index.css under elements because its part of the elements

+2. **Header and Footer**:
+   - Designed a responsive header with a logo, navigation menu, and emergency contact information.
+   - Built a footer with links to social media, policies, and contact details.

+3. **Home Page**:
+   - Added a hero section with a call-to-action button and an image.
+   - Included sections for adoption options and volunteering opportunities.

+4. **About Page**:
+   - Shared the organization's mission and vision.
+   - Added an image and text layout to make the page visually appealing.

+5. **Adoption and Services Pages**:
+   - Detailed the adoption process and listed available services.
+   - Used cards and images to display information clearly.

+6. **Contact Page**
+   - Created a contact form for inquiries.
+   - Added a map and contact details for easy access.

+## Media Sources
+- Images used in the project are sourced from [Pixabay](https://pixabay.com/) and other free-to-use platforms.
+Specific links are provided in the comments of the code.